Kelvin3003/alx-system_engineering-devops/0x01-shell_permissions/README.md

-A Script that switches the current user to the user betty
+A Script that prints the effective username of the current user